NUWCDIVNPT/stig-manager-docker/README.md

 #### Keycloak native TLS

-The example volume mounts the file `kc/standalone-ha.native.xml` to the Keycloak container at `/opt/jboss/keycloak/standalone/configuration/standalone-ha.xml`.
+The orchestration volume mounts the file `kc/standalone-ha.native.xml` to the Keycloak container at `/opt/jboss/keycloak/standalone/configuration/standalone-ha.xml`.

 The file includes [these lines](https://github.com/NUWCDIVNPT/stig-manager-docker-compose/blob/8e1c24a1468e215bdb06a1e451a58bee2b7cef34/tls/kc/standalone-ha.native.xml#L58-L67) as children of `<server><management><security-realms>`